Carr1005/google-oauth2-client-promisify/README.md

 /**
 * CLIENT_SECRET_FILE: Path of your client secret file.
-* TOKEN_FILE: Just give a name you like for the json file which store token.
+* TOKEN_FILE: Give a name you like for the json file which stores token.
-* SCOPES: Decide what kind of permission would be authorized.
+* SCOPES: Decides what kind of permissions want to be authorized.
 * More details in -> https://developers.google.com/gmail/api/auth/scopes
 */